Which schools do you provide services to?

 How much time will my child miss of his/her school day?

-Typically sessions are 45 minutes long (or one class period at the secondary level) and often occur one time per week depending on your child’s needs.
+Session length varies upon your child’s needs, and often occur one time per week depending on your child’s needs.
 At the elementary level we collaborate with your child’s teacher to ensure the time missed will be as least disruptive as possible to your child’s school day and academic progress.
 At the secondary level we typically meet with your child during a study hall or other arranged time.

 How much information do you share with my child’s school?